 g) The full name, region of residence and photographs of the winners, highly commended entrants and their tutors may be used by Macmillan in any form to publicise the Competition, now and in future years including on Macmillan’s website and social media pages.
 If you object to such publicity, please do not enter the Competition.

-b) The prize-winners, plus the highly commended entrants and their tutors, will be invited to a reception where the winners’ and highly commended students' work will be exhibited, depending on COVID 19 restrictions.
+b) The prize-winners, plus the highly commended entrants and their tutors, may be invited to a reception where the winners’ and highly commended students' work will be exhibited, depending on COVID 19 restrictions.

 c) Due to COVID 19 restrictions, we cannot yet confirm if a reception will be held.
 We will confirm this nearer the time.
 We intend to hold the reception in London in the autumn.
 With the exception of entry into the event itself, all travel, accommodation and other costs associated with attending the reception are the sole responsibility of the attendees.

 b) By entering the Competition all entrants grant Macmillan a non-exclusive, irrevocable, world-wide, royalty-free licence to store, exhibit, communicate to the public and reproduce their entries in whole or in part for the purpose of promoting the Competition this year and in future years and for archiving purposes for the full period of copyright in all media formats whether now known or devised in future (including without limitation on websites and social media channels) and to sub-licence the same, provided that nothing in these Terms and Conditions will oblige Macmillan to use or exhibit an entry and in the event that Macmillan decides not to use or exhibit an entry, the entrant shall have no claim for loss of opportunity to enhance the entrant’s reputation or for any other reason whatsoever.